Caltrain:

 Is the system accessible?
 Will non-Native English speakers or elderly passengers be able to reach their destinations safely and without stress?

 Caltrain's screens often get stuck on "Welcome Aboard."
-Some show the next stops, but are hard to read quickly and leave out other information like arrival times or delays.
+They can be hard to read quickly and leave out key information like arrival times or delays.

-➢ New or elderly passengers, who may need more guidance
+➢ New or elderly passengers that need guidance

-➢ Users that aren't fluent in English, who may not be able to rely on audio announcements alone
+➢ Anyone who isn't fluent in English, who may not be able to rely on audio announcements alone

 Caltrain's screens often get stuck on "Welcome Aboard."
-Some show the next stops, but are hard to read quickly and leave out other information like arrival times or delays.
+They can be hard to read quickly and leave out key information like arrival times or delays.

-➢ New or elderly passengers, who may need more guidance
+➢ New or elderly passengers that need guidance

-➢ Users that aren't fluent in English, who may not be able to rely on audio announcements alone
+➢ Anyone who isn't fluent in English, who may not be able to rely on audio announcements alone

-I began by researching train information display systems across the world.
-I learned that:
+I researched public transportation display systems across the world.

 ➢ Universal visuals can replace words.

-➢ Linear timelines can be understood at a much faster speed than maps.
+➢ Linear timelines are understood at a much faster speed than maps.

-➢ The next station is usually the most prominent thing on screen, everything else should be secondary.
+➢ The next station should be the most prominent, everything else is secondary.

-I began by researching train information display systems across the world.
-I learned that:
+I researched public transportation display systems across the world.

 ➢ Universal visuals can replace words.

-➢ Linear timelines can be understood at a much faster speed than maps.
+➢ Linear timelines are understood at a much faster speed than maps.

-➢ The next station is usually the most prominent thing on screen, everything else should be secondary.
+➢ The next station should be the most prominent, everything else is secondary.

 Drawing canvas